2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 2. Integration with the MarTech Stack

-Customer data platforms are designed to easily integrate with the rest of your technology stack through either pre-built connectors or application programming interfaces (APIs).
-This allows CDPs to function as a smart hub, making your technology stack more agile, flexible, and scalable by allowing you to plug in the best-of-breed software for your particular industry and applications
+Customer data platforms are designed to easily integrate with the rest of your technology stack through either pre-built connectors or application programming interfaces (APIs) for superior CDP analytics.
+This allows CDPs to function as a smart hub, making your technology stack more agile, flexible, and scalable by allowing you to plug in the best-of-breed software for your particular industry and applications.

 Read More: How To Integrate A CDP Into Your MarTech Stack